 The Bail Reform Act of 1966

 It is the first significant legislation about bail bonds in the United States since its independence from England.
-The Bail Reform Act of 1966 states defendants facing trial for a crime other than murder can be released through recognizance wherein no money used to post bail.
+The Bail Reform Act of 1966 states that defendants facing trial for a crime other than murder can be released through recognizance, wherein no money is used to post bail.
 Release on recognizance is often used and applied to minor criminal charges with no prior criminal record.

-There were perceived shortcomings in the Bail Reform Act of 1966 in which people out on bail for non-capital offenses were committing new crimes at an alarming rate.
-That’s why the District of Colombia passed legislation that addressed the defendant’s potential risk to the community, even on capital offenses.
+There were perceived shortcomings in the Bail Reform Act of 1966, in which people out on bail for non-capital offenses were committing new crimes at an alarming rate.
+That’s why the District of Columbia passed legislation that addressed the defendant’s potential risk to the community, even on capital offenses.

 The Bail Reform Act of 1984